Christopher Morales Williams: 2022

 Morales-Williams entered his senior season as the number one ranked track recruit in Canada.
 After winning the 400 metres at the SPIRE Scholastic Showcase, he was named MileSplit's National Boys Performer of the Week, the first Canadian to do so.
 He went on to win the 400 metres at the Athletics Ontario Open Indoor Championships, as well as at the Nike Indoor Nationals.

-With OFSAA returning in 2022, Morales-Williams swept the 100m, 200m and 400m at both the YRAA Championships and the OFSAA Central Region Qualifiers.
+With OFSAA returning in 2022, Morales-Williams swept the 100, 200 and 400 m at both the YRAA Championships and the OFSAA Central Region Qualifiers.
 He went on to win the 200 metres and 400 metres again at OFSAA, and finished second in the 100 metres.
 Two weeks later, Morales-Williams finished 7th in the 200 metres and 2nd in the 400 metres at the New Balance Outdoor Nationals.
 A week later, he won the U20 400 metres at the Canadian National Championships in a personal best time of 46.41 seconds, qualifying him for the 2022 World U20 Championships in Cali, Colombia; he also finished 2nd in the 200 metres.
 Before leaving for Cali, Morales-Williams committed to the University of Georgia.

 In Cali, he ran a personal best of 46.27 in the semi-finals, finishing 9th and just missing out on the final.
-However, in the 4x400 metres relay, he won a bronze medal with his teammates.
+However, in the 4 × 400 metres relay, he won a bronze medal with his teammates.

 Collegiate career

 Freshman year

 Morales-Williams arrived at Georgia in January 2023 and began training under head coach Caryl Smith-Gilbert.
 In February, he clocked a personal best of 47.42 seconds in the indoor 400 metres.
 Weeks later, he ran 47.90 seconds at the SEC Indoor Championships and failed to qualify for the NCAA Indoor Championships individually.
-He qualified in the 4x400 metre relay, though, with Matthew Boling, Caleb Cavanaugh, and Will Sumner, and together they finished second.
+He qualified in the 4 × 400 metre relay, though, with Matthew Boling, Caleb Cavanaugh, and Will Sumner, and together they finished second.

 Outdoors, Morales-Williams lowered his 400-metre personal best to 45.87 seconds at the SEC Championships, though he failed to make the final again.
 He made it as far as the NCAA East Preliminaries, where he was eliminated in the second round.
-However, he once qualified for the NCAA Championships in the 4x100 metre relay, where their team failed to finish, and the 4x400 metre relay, where they finished 7th overall.
+However, he once qualified for the NCAA Championships in the 4 × 100 metre relay, where their team failed to finish, and the 4 × 400 metre relay, where they finished 7th overall.

 For the summer, Morales-Williams returned to Canada to train under Sharpe.
 Despite still being a U20 athlete, Morales-Williams entered in the senior 400 metres at the 2023 Canadian Track and Field Championships, and he went on to win in a personal best of 45.48 seconds.
 He was named to the national team for the 2023 Pan American U20 Athletics Championships, where he won a silver medal behind countryman Will Floyd.